 Many couples planning their weddings today want a unique, authentic, and personalized wedding.
-When a wedding is no longer cookie-cutter, why should the dress be.
-When telling their story, expressing their personal fashion style is one way; however, it’s playing more of a role in helping to thread the wedding all together.
-It seems fashion designers in the wedding industry are evolving as quick as technology and for salons it’s quite honestly hard to keep up.
+When a wedding is no longer cookie-cutter, why should the dress be?
+When telling their story, expressing their personal fashion style is one way; however, it’s playing more of a role in helping to thread the wedding altogether.
+It seems fashion designers in the wedding industry are evolving as quickly as technology and for salons, it’s quite honestly hard to keep up.

-Just as everything come full circle, color’s initial entrée into bridal gowns started in the 1960’s as a trend.
+Just as everything comes full circle, color’s initial entrée into bridal gowns started in the 1960s as a trend.
 But here is the catch.
-In the 1960’s and early 1970’s color dresses were reserved for second marriages.
+In the 1960s and early 1970s, color dresses were reserved for second marriages.
 These short dresses were usually in the color of Light Blue, Light Pink or Blush, Light yellow or Mind Green.
-Designed with some sort of jacket, it was accessorized with a matching colored pill hat and short veil, pearl earrings and necklace.
-Shoes were white or in a match color with white gloves and flowers were in a matching color – Go Figure!
-Now you know why in the late 1990’s and early 2000 so many brides marrying for the second time were puzzled why they could wear white.
+Designed with some sort of jacket, it was accessorized with a matching colored pill hat and short veil, pearl earrings, and necklace.
+Shoes were white or in a matching color with white gloves and flowers were in a matching color – Go Figure!
+Now you know why in the late 1990s and early 2000s so many brides marrying for the second time were puzzled why they could wear white.

 Here are some of the Alternative Dresses to help you say YES to rocking the aisle.

 As you know, we recently came back from the 2019 Bridal Fashion Week in NYC.
 We saw so many gorgeous gowns it’s hard to keep...